Mountain West Conference: Early–2010s realignment

-Potential further expansion
+Further membership changes

-In February 2018, the San Diego Union-Tribune reported that the MW was looking to expand in the near future.
+In February 2018, The San Diego Union-Tribune reported that the MW was looking to expand in the near future.
 In the report, commissioner Craig Thompson revealed that the conference had discussed expansion with six schools, with WCC member Gonzaga (which has not sponsored football since World War II) the only school mentioned by name.
 Thompson added that Gonzaga could potentially join the MW as a full but non-football member as early as July 2018.
 While Thompson said that BYU had not contacted the conference, the report indicated that BYU would be open to an MW return, at least in non-football sports, should Gonzaga join.
 A later Union-Tribune report indicated that talks were advanced enough that the conference's presidents planned a vote on an invitation to Gonzaga during the MW men's and women's basketball tournaments in Las Vegas, but decided to delay the vote until after the Final Four.
 However, on April 2, the day of the Division I men's title game, Gonzaga athletic director Mike Roth notified the MW, the WCC, and media that the school would remain in the WCC for the immediate future.

+On June 30, 2022, UCLA and Southern Cal announced their departure from the Pac-12 Conference to the Big Ten Conference beginning in the 2024–25 academic year.
+After that announcement, San Diego State had been considered one of the top candidates for Pac-12 expansion.
+On June 16, 2023, Pete Thamel of ESPN reported that San Diego State had given the Mountain West Conference notice that the school would be departing from the conference and asked for an extension for the departure deadline of July 1, 2023, to avoid paying extra exit fees.
+The Mountain West Conference denied the request for a deadline extension and considered the letter from San Diego State as a formal notice of departure and began to proceed with the separation process; however, San Diego State disputed that its letter of intent was a formal notice.
+On June 30, 2023, with the Pac-12 still lacking a media rights agreement for 2024–25, ESPN reported that San Diego State would remain in the Mountain West Conference, rescinding the intention to withdraw from the conference.
+The MW and San Diego State reached a settlement of their dispute the following month, with SDSU remaining a member for the immediate future.